Google Tag Manager

 Schedule Builder

-Schedule Builder is a tool that allows you to create potential class schedule options as you prepare to register for the coming term.
-Schedule Builder is found in the Student Center and works with Degree Planner to create a seamless user experience.
+Schedule Builder lives within the Student Center and works with Degree Planner to create a seamless user experience.

 ALERTS